saulms777/Pocket-Play/README.md

 # Pocket Play

-A collection of fun minigames.
+A mobile app with a collection of fun minigames.